jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

         :width: 600
         :alt: Terminal Window at the bottom

-    - to the right - when the results I am looking at in the terminal are too long to see at once, I move it to the right of the screen
+    - to the right - when the results I am looking at in the terminal are too long to see at once in the bottom

       .. image:: /_static/setup_my_ide/terminal_on_right.png
         :width: 600